lu7did/ADX-rp2040/README.md

 ```
 Warning!
-At this time the ADX 2 PDX board is under test
+At this time the ADX 2 PDX board is under test, the TFT LCD display and serial debug shown in the picture are for development purposes only and aren't
+supported by the distributed firmware.
 ```

 # Firmware